 It is a misconception that the borrower is not responsible for taxes when they get a mortgage refinance.
 In order to make sure that you are properly handling your taxes, you must speak to a tax professional.
 They can break down what a mortgage refinance means for your tax situation.

-There are plenty of ways that a mortgage refinance can affect your taxes.
+How does refinancing a home affect your taxes?
+At this point, you know all about the various ways that a mortgage refinance can affect your taxes.
 The IRS has set limits for the amount of interest that can be deducted.
 The limit is $375,000 for married filing separately and $750,000 for joint filing.
 There are plenty of aspects to a mortgage refinance that can be considered tax deductions.
 Property taxes, mortgage points, your interest rate and more may be able to be deducted.
-A cash out refinance will have different guidelines than other types of refinances.
+Cash-out refinancing will have different guidelines than other types of refinances.